Why It’s Important

 Because of the inertia and slow response of the climate system, our generation burns most of the fossil fuels and reaps the benefits while future generations bear the costs.
 We, the older generations and our governments, cannot pretend that we do not understand this situation — we must accept responsibility.”

-The Case for Climate Change
+The Urgency to Slow Climate Change

 Grows Stronger Every Day